Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Software and examples

 \subsection{Syntax}

 \begin{itemize} \item \textit{data}: The dataset for which the test should be conducted, while two different input formats are possible.
 One possibility is a list, where each list element is a matrix containing the values from one group as columns.
 Since each column is an observation, all matrices must have the same number of rows, while the group sample size and, therefore, the number of columns can differ.
 The second format are all groups together in one large matrix, where the observations are ordered by the group.
 In this case, an accompanying vector \textit{nv} has to be provided, containing the group sample size, while for single-group tests, this value is not necessary.
-Since the structure tests of covariance or correlation matrices are only applicable for one group, the second format is mandatory in this case. \item \textit{hypothesis:} \begin{itemize} \item For increased user-friendliness, the functions \verb|test_covariance|, \verb|test_correlation|,\\ \verb|test_covariance_structure| and \verb|test_correlation_structure| allow to choose from a list of predefined hypotheses, which depends on the considered test respectively function: \\ \underline{Covariance matrix:} Here, in the case of one group, the options are "equal" (denoting equal covariances between the components), "given-trace", "given-matrix" and "uncorrelated".
+Since the structure tests of covariance or correlation matrices are only applicable for one group, the second format is mandatory in this case. \item \textit{hypothesis:} \begin{itemize} \item For increased user-friendliness, the functions \verb|test_covariance|, \verb|test_correlation|,\\ \verb|test_covariance_structure| and \verb|test_correlation_structure| allow to choose from a list of predefined hypotheses, which depends on the considered test, respectively function: \\ \underline{Covariance matrix:} Here, in the case of one group, the options are "equal" (denoting equal covariances between the components), "given-trace", "given-matrix" and "uncorrelated".
 In the case of multiple groups, the predefined hypotheses are "equal" (now denoting equal covariance matrices in the different groups), "equal-trace" and "equal-diagonals".\\ \underline{Correlation matrix:} For one group, the hypotheses are "equal-correlated", denoting equal correlation between the components and "uncorrelated", which means that all components have a correlation of zero.
-In the case of multiple groups, the only hypothesis is "equal-correlated", which here denotes the equality of correlation matrices.\\ \underline{Covariance Structure:} For covariance structures, the selectable hypotheses are autoregressive ("autoregressive" or "ar"), first-order autoregressive ("fo-autoregressive" or "fo-ar"), diagonal ("diagonal" or "diag"), sphericity ("sphericity" or "spher"), compound symmetry ("compoundsymmetry" or "cs") and toeplitz ("toeplitz" or "toep").\\ \underline{Correlation Structure:} The predefined structures of the correlation matrices are heterogenous autoregressive ("hautoregressive" or "har"), heterogenous toeplitz ("htoeplitz" or "htoep"), heterogenous compound symmetry ("hcompoundsymmetry", "hcs") and diagonal ("diagonal" or "diag"). \item For \verb|test_covariance| and \verb|test_correlation|, more experienced users could specify custom hypothesis through a hypothesis matrix together with a corresponding vector, as introduced in \cite{sattler2022} or \cite{sattler2023}, especially for less standard hypotheses which increase flexibility.
-Both refer to the corresponding kind of upper triangular vectorization, and unlike in other procedures, the hypothesis matrix here has neither to be a projection matrix nor square.
+In the case of multiple groups, the only hypothesis is "equal-correlated", which here denotes the equality of correlation matrices.\\ \underline{Covariance Structure:} For covariance structures, the selectable hypotheses are autoregressive ("autoregressive" or "ar"), first-order autoregressive ("fo-autoregressive" or "fo-ar"), diagonal ("diagonal" or "diag"), sphericity ("sphericity" or "spher"), compound symmetry ("compoundsymmetry" or "cs") and toeplitz ("toeplitz" or "toep").\\ \underline{Correlation Structure:} The predefined structures of the correlation matrices are heterogeneous autoregressive ("hautoregressive" or "har"), heterogeneous toeplitz ("htoeplitz" or "htoep"), heterogeneous compound symmetry ("hcompoundsymmetry", "hcs") and diagonal ("diagonal" or "diag"). \item For \verb|test_covariance| and \verb|test_correlation|, more experienced users could specify custom hypotheses through a hypothesis matrix together with a corresponding vector, as introduced in \cite{sattler2022} or \cite{sattler2023}, especially for less standard hypotheses, which increase flexibility.
+Both refer to the corresponding kind of upper triangular vectorisation, and unlike in other procedures, the hypothesis matrix here has neither to be a projection matrix nor square. { This especially allows structures from the linear covariance structure model and the linear correlation structure model by using the function} \verb|get_hypothesis|. \item The function \verb|test_combined|, which jointly assesses the equality of covariance and correlation matrix, is restricted to one specific hypothesis.
+Consequently, this argument is not available in that context. \end{itemize}